dfoverdx/resume/resume.md

 *   Creative and methodical problem solving
 *   Intuitive comprehension of complex systems
-*   Considering every aspect of a problem and potential solution
+*   Considering every aspect of a problem and potential solutions
 *   Articulation and listening
     *   Able to explain complex concepts
     *   Able to figure out what parts of what I'm saying don't make sense to my audience and then explaining in a